-As mentioned above, newborn kittens are fidgety and they will walk around trying to get to their mom’s teats.
-If you notice that one or more of the kittens are not moving, then you have to make sure that they are able to breathe.
+As mentioned above, newborn kittens are fidgety and walk around trying to get to their mom's teats.
+So if you notice that one or more of the kittens are not moving, you have to ensure they can breathe.

 2- All the Kittens Are Feeding

-It is crucial for the development of the kitten that it has access to colostrum – this is the first milk from the cat which is especially rich in nutrients and antibodies.
-You have to make sure that during the first hour after birth, each of the kittens has managed to eat.
-Keep in mind that the newborn kittens can’t see and that they might need some guidance to their mother’s teats.
+It is crucial for the kitten's development to have access to colostrum - this is the first milk from the cat, which is especially rich in nutrients and antibodies.
+You must ensure that each kitten has managed to eat during the first hour after birth.
+Keep in mind that the newborn kittens can't see and might need guidance from their mother's teats.
 Pay extra attention to larger litters.

 3- Mom is Alright

-As you can see, there are plenty of things that cat parents must be aware of when it comes to cat pregnancies.
+As you can see, cat parents must be aware of plenty of things when it comes to cat pregnancies.
 Has your cat ever been pregnant?
 Were you there when she gave birth?
 Did you help her through it?
 Tell us all about it in the comments section below.

 Caring for your kitten:

 Thinking about Adorable Ragdoll Cat Names?